BenLangmead/bowtie/MANUAL.markdown

 `bowtie` outputs one alignment per line.
 Each line is a collection of 8 fields separated by tabs; from left to right, the fields are:

 1. Name of read that aligned

 2. Reference strand aligned to, `+` for forward strand, `-` for reverse

 3. Name of reference sequence where alignment occurs, or numeric ID if no name was provided

 4. 0-based offset into the forward reference strand where leftmost character of the alignment occurs

 5. Read sequence (reverse-complemented if orientation is `-`)

 6. ASCII-encoded read qualities (reversed if orientation is `-`).
 The encoded quality values are on the Phred scale and the encoding is ASCII-offset by 33 (ASCII char `!`).

 7. Number of other instances where the same read aligns against the same reference characters as were aligned against in this alignment.
    This is *not* the number of other places the read aligns with the same number of mismatches.
 The number in this column is generally not a good proxy for that number (e.g., the number in this column may be '0' while the number of other alignments with the same number of mismatches might be large).
 This column was previously described as "Reserved".

 8. Comma-separated list of mismatch descriptors.
 If there are no mismatches in the alignment, this field is empty.
 A single descriptor has the format offset:reference-base>read-base.
 The offset is expressed as a 0-based offset from the high-quality (5') end of the read.

 SAM output
 ==========

-Following is a brief description of the SAM format as output by `bowtie` when the `-S`/`--sam` option is specified.
-For more details, see the [SAM format specification].
+Following is a brief description of the [SAM] format as output by `bowtie` when the `-S`/`--sam` option is specified.
+For more details, see the [SAM format specification][SAM].

 When `-S`/`--sam` is specified, `bowtie` prints a SAM header with `@HD`, `@SQ` and `@PG` lines.
 When one or more `--sam-RG` arguments